John Allin (Puritan minister)

-John Allin, or John Allen (1596–1671), was an English-born Puritan cleric and one of the patriarchs of New England associated with the foundation of Dedham, Massachusetts.
+John Allin, or John Allin (1596–1671), was an English-born Puritan cleric and one of the patriarchs of New England associated with the foundation of Dedham, Massachusetts.

 Biography

-Allen was born in 1596.
+Allin was born in 1596.
 It is believed he was of Christ's College, Cambridge at the University of Cambridge, where he proceeded M.A.
 He was a classmate of George Phillips.

 According to the Dictionary of National Biography, he is described "by one not given to laudation" as having been ‘a hard student, a good scholar,’ and it is added he was ‘an excellent preacher, a grave and pious divine, and a man of a most humble, heavenly, and courteous behaviour, full of sweet christian love to all.’
 Nonetheless, was he exposed to the politico-religious persecutions of the times.
-Being ‘settled’ at Ipswich, he came under the ban of Bishop Wren.
+Being ‘settled’ at St Mary-at-the-Quay Church, Ipswich, he came under the ban of Bishop Wren.
 He voluntarily left his ‘cure’ and removed to London, rather than be contentious.